Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: 3D-FQFlow framework

-To compute particle trajectories, the streamline module of PROTEUS~\cite{BlankenXX_26} is employed.
-Utilizing hemodynamic fields obtained from CFD simulations, trajectories of intravascular scatterers are integrated stepwise with MATLAB’s \texttt{ODE23} solver~\cite{1997The}.
+To compute particle trajectories, the streamline of PROTEUS~\cite{BlankenXX_26} is employed.
+PROTEUS utilizes hemodynamic fields obtained from CFD simulations, and integrated trajectories of intravascular scatterers with MATLAB’s \texttt{ODE23} solver~\cite{1997The}.
 The resulting time-resolved particle trajectories are subsequently used as inputs for ultrasound scatterer modeling.
-Details are further described in Appendix~\ref{app:appC}.
+Details are further described in ~\ref{app:appC}.